ekuiter/bemuse/README.md

 ./bemuse <score>

 # on Windows
 # Keep in mind that this will not generally work with absolute paths.
+The best strategy
-# The best strategy may be to include this directory in your `PATH` and only supply relative paths.
+# may be to include this directory in your `PATH` and only supply relative paths.
 bemuse <score>
 ```

+For a real-world usage example, have a look at my [sheet music for Fran Bow](https://github.com/ekuiter/fran-bow-sheet-music).